IGITUGraz/L2L/README.rst

 .. image:: https://circleci.com/gh/IGITUGraz/LTL.svg?style=svg&circle-token=227d26445f67e74ecc1c8904688859b1c49c292f
     :target: https://circleci.com/gh/IGITUGraz/LTL

-LTL Gradient-free Optimization Framework
+L2L Gradient-free Optimization Framework
 ++++++++++++++++++++++++++++++++++++++++

 About
 *****

-The LTL (Learning-to-learn) gradient-free optimization framework contains well documented and tested implementations of various gradient free optimization algorithms.
+The L2L (Learning-to-learn) gradient-free optimization framework contains well documented and tested implementations of various gradient free optimization algorithms.
 It also defines an API that makes it easy to optimize (hyper-)parameters for any task (optimizee).
 All the implementations in this package are parallel and can run across different cores and nodes (but equally well on a single core).

-NOTE: The LTL framework is currently in **BETA**
+NOTE: The L2L framework is currently in **BETA**

 Getting Started
 ***************

-If you are developing a new Optimizee or want to try out a new Optimizee with the Optimizers in the LTL package, install LTL as a python package.
-See section `Installing the LTL Package`_ for details on how to install the package (this automatically installs all requirements).
+If you are developing a new Optimizee or want to try out a new Optimizee with the Optimizers in the L2L package, install L2L as a python package.
+See section `Installing the L2L Package`_ for details on how to install the package (this automatically installs all requirements).

-Documentation is available at `<https://igitugraz.github.io/LTL/>`_.
+Documentation is available at `<https://igitugraz.github.io/L2L/>`_.

-Installing the LTL Package
+Installing the L2L Package
 **************************

 From the Top-Level directory of the directory, run the following command: